 Shelter Island Heights - Shelter Island home prices are not only among the most expensive in New York, but Shelter Island Heights - Shelter Island real estate also consistently ranks among the most expensive in America.

-When you are in Shelter Island Heights - Shelter Island, you'll notice that it is more blue-collar than most other communities in America.
-35.07% of Shelter Island Heights - Shelter Island’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Shelter Island Heights - Shelter Island is generally considered to be a blue-collar town.
+35.07% of the Shelter Island Heights - Shelter Island workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Shelter Island Heights - Shelter Island is a town of professionals, transportation and shipping workers, and managers.
 There are especially a lot of people living in Shelter Island Heights - Shelter Island who work in management occupations (9.38%), office and administrative support (8.43%), and computer science and math (7.36%).

 Also of interest is that Shelter Island Heights - Shelter Island has more people living here who work in computers and math than 95% of the places in the US.